rosicrucianom/rosicrucianom.github.io/melchisedek.md

-# Who is the V. L. Melchisedek?
+# Who is The V. L. Melchisedek?

 The HOLY GOD'S HIGHER PRIEST, our venerable and great Master MELCHISEDEK is well-known by the countries and people he went with the living **CROSS and ROSE**, and there're many millenial traditions which recognize him as the **Bread and Wine's** carrier, sucessfuly emerged from the LIFE'S WATERS.